yochaigal/cairn/resources/frequently-asked-questions.md

 _The shelf is quite difficult to navigate, and quite frequently the party must step carefully to avoid hidden sinkholes that could send them tumbling into the abyss. **Borrid's** experience is helpful but not perfect; after a very slow start, **Ursula** suggests they climb along the shelf until it narrows enough for them to cross more easily. **Poul** agreed and the PCs started forth, moving South._

-_After an hour's walk along the broken, unforgiving mountainous crest they find its "edge"; ahead lay only a wide, endless valley blanketed in an early morning fog.
-They could go no further here, but fortunately by this point the crack had narrowed to an almost manageable gap.
-The other side of the ravine is significantly lower in elevation however, meaning that although they may be able to get down, coming back they might have to find an alternate route._

 ### Without levels or XP, how can PCs advance?
 In **Cairn**, character _growth_ is preferable over _advancement_.
 This means that although a PC _will_ change, they may not necessarily get _better_ with time.
 Growth occurs through both mechanical means (such as [**Scars**](/cairn-srd.html#scars)), as well as through events happening solely in the fiction.